vb44/HMM-MOS/README.md

         ├── velodyne
         └── velodyne_poses_kitti.txt
 ```
-3. We want to evaluate sequence 00 and 03.
+2. We want to evaluate sequences 00 and 03.
 Edit the *config/semantic-kitti-mos.yaml* file to replace *8* in the valid field to *0*.
 ```python
 split: # sequence numbers
   train: